jciurc/interview-scheduler/README.md

 **Install Dependencies**

-`npm install`
+`npm i`

 **Clone and Run External Scheduler API**

 `The Scheduler API repo will need to be cloned and set up.
-Visit `[@lighthouse-labs/scheduler-api](https://github.com/lighthouse-labs/scheduler-api)` for more instructions`
+Visit` [@lighthouse-labs/scheduler-api](https://github.com/lighthouse-labs/scheduler-api) `for more instructions`

+**Set up .env.development variables**

+`Clone .env.development.example and rename to .env.development` (file is already configured with default values)

 **Run the Server**